Being environmentally conscious is important as there is only one planet, earth!

-Not only is protecting planet earth part of humans’ moral obligation and the right thing to do, but it can promote better health and can save you money!
+Not only is protecting planet earth part of humans’ moral obligation and the right thing to do, but it can promote better health and save money!

-There is a growing responsibility among individuals to take concrete actions toward a more sustainable lifestyle.
+Individuals have a growing responsibility to take concrete actions toward a more sustainable lifestyle.

 Firstly, What is an Eco-friendly?

 Let’s start by looking at an eco-friendly definition.
 It’s a term that is often used when it comes to the environment and climate change, but it’s not always understood.

 Eco-friendly is something that is earth-friendly and does not harm the environment.
-Along these same lines, eco-living or green living refers to a lifestyle that is environmentally friendly and contributes to the protection and conservation of nature.
+Along these same lines, eco-living or green living refers to a lifestyle that is environmentally friendly and contributes to protecting and conserving nature.

 Eco-friendly includes practices that conserve resources like water and energy and prevent air, water, and land pollution.

-Adopting an eco-friendly lifestyle and reducing your carbon footprint can seem overwhelming at first but it is very easy.
-There are easy steps and actions that can be taken to help the greater good of the planet and live a more eco-friendly lifestyle.
+Adopting an eco-friendly lifestyle and reducing your carbon footprint can seem overwhelming at first, but it is straightforward.
+Some easy steps and actions can be taken to help the greater good of the planet and live a more eco-friendly lifestyle.

 20 Easy Ways to be More Eco-Friendly Living

 Are you ready to take action but unsure where to start?
 We’ve provided 20 easy ways that you can make that will help you live a more eco-friendly lifestyle.

 1. Implement the 3 R’s

-Reduce, reuse and recycle.
+Reduce, reuse, and recycle.
 Implement the three R’s into your daily routine.
-This will help you reduce your waste and help you contribute to cleaner planet earth.
+This will help you reduce your waste and help you contribute to a cleaner planet, earth.

 Find a compost program that works for you and your family.
-If your municipality or town offers compost pickup take advantage of that.
-You can also look into getting a compost bin for your backyard or living composting worms.
+If your municipality or town offers compost pickup, take advantage of that.
+You can also get a compost bin for your backyard or living composting worms.

 Implement this rule where you only buy one product once you finish a product.
 You can also implement this with your closet (e.g. one shirt in, one shirt out).